Council on Hunger and Food Policy

 Overview

-The New York State Council on Hunger and Food Policy (the “Council”) convenes to provide state policymakers with expertise on how to address food security and provide New York State residents with greater access to healthy, locally-grown food for in the coming year.
+The New York State Council on Hunger and Food Policy (the “Council”) convenes to provide state policymakers with expertise on how to address food security and provide New York State residents with greater access to healthy, locally-grown food every day.
+Since its creation, the Council’s identity has evolved several times as a recognized group convening to support the work of New York State government on the issue of food insecurity.

-The 2016 State of the State presented that the two groups merged to create the current New York State Council on Hunger and Food Policy, chaired by Commissioner Ball.
-The Council provides guidance to state policymakers on how to best address hunger and improve access to healthy, locally-grown food for all New York State residents.
+Since 2016, the current New York State Council on Hunger and Food Policy, chaired by Commissioner Ball, provides guidance to state policymakers on how to best address hunger and improve access to healthy, locally-grown food for all New York State residents.
 Council members include experts and leaders in the fields of agriculture, food policy, hunger prevention, and healthcare.

-In November 2022, Governor Kathy Hochul approved the bills (S.549-B and A.3954-B) that codify the existence and purpose of the Council for Hunger and Food Policy, so it no longer operates under executive order.
+In November 2022, Governor Kathy Hochul approved the bills (S.549-B and A.3954-B) that codified the existence and purpose of the Council on Hunger and Food Policy, so it no longer operates under executive order.
 Cited as the “local food, farms, and jobs act,” A.3945-B directs the Council to develop comprehensive, coordinated state food policies with the goal of ensuring all citizens of the state are able to eat a healthy diet and avoid food insecurity while consuming as many New York grown and produced foods as possible.
-The legislation aims to formalize the Council and current membership to support continuation of current work.
+The legislation formalized the Council and current membership to ensure continuation of the Council’s important work.

-We are excited to share that as of March 3, 2023, the New York State Assembly bill A.00615 (same as Senate bill S.00829) proposing to amend Chapter 645 of the Laws of 2022 to clarify the provisions relating to the establishment and priorities of the Council for Hunger and Food Policy was signed by the Governor.
+On March 3, 2023, Governor Hochul signed the New York State Assembly bill A.00615 (equivalent to Senate bill S.00829), which amended Chapter 645 of the Laws of 2022 to clarify the provisions relating to the establishment and priorities of the Council on Hunger and Food Policy.

 The members of the Council on Hunger & Food Policy are: